diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 - *[[AAAI 2025]](https://arxiv.org/pdf/2412.17297) **Revisiting Multimodal Fusion for 3D Anomaly Detection from an Architectural Perspective**

   *Long, Kaifang and Xie, Guoyang and Ma, Lianbo and Liu, Jiaqi and Lu, Zhichao*

+## 🕐 7.
+VLM-Based Approaches

+- [[CVPR 2024]](https://arxiv.org/abs/2403.12570) **MAdapting Visual-Language Models for Generalizable Anomaly Detection in Medical Images**

+  *Huang, Chaoqin and Jiang, Aofan and Feng, Jinghao and Zhang, Ya and Wang, Xinchao and Wang, Yanfeng*

+- [[MICCAI 2024]](https://arxiv.org/pdf/2405.11315) **Mediclip: Adapting CLIP for Few-shot Medical Image Anomaly Detection**

+  *Zhang, Ximiao and Xu, Min and Qiu, Dehui and Yan, Ruixin and Lang, Ning and Zhou, Xiuzhuang*